leaf-research-technologies/leaf-research-technologies.github.io/README.md

 ### Files

-Upload any files (eg. conference presentations etc.) into `assets/docs` and link in the text like so:
+Upload any files (eg. conference presentations etc.) into `assets/docs` using the 'upload files' option.

+Link within the post like so:

 ```
 [Finding your way to a digital solution: identifying paths and option](https://research-technologies.github.io/assets/docs/HullCityofCultureWorkshop.pdf)
 ```

 Upload images into `assets/images`

+**NB:** Don't use spaces in filenames

 ## Commit the post